July 12: Today in Royal History

 Full name: Louis Honoré Charles Antoine

-Louis was the only child of Prince Albert I of Monaco and Lady Mary Victoria Hamilton, daughter of William Hamilton, 11th Duke of Hamilton and Princess Marie of Baden.
+Louis was the only child of Prince Albert I of Monaco and Lady Mary Victoria Hamilton, daughter of William Hamilton, 11th Duke of Hamilton, and Princess Marie of Baden.
 Shortly after his birth, his mother left her husband and took Louis to the Grand Duchy of Baden where he was raised until the age of 11.
-At that point, he returned to Monaco to begin preparing for his future royal role.
+He then returned to Monaco to begin preparing for his future royal role.
 Prince Louis was the grandfather of Prince Rainier III, who succeeded him.

 Unofficial Royalty: Louis II, Prince of Monaco